Dolores O'Riordan: 2003–2009: Solo career and other projects

-2009–2013: Comeback and Roses
+2009–2012: Comeback and Roses

 On 25 August 2009, while promoting her solo album No Baggage in New York City on 101.9 RXP radio, O'Riordan announced the Cranberries Reunion World Tour of 107 concerts.
-Following the statement, O'Riordan reported that thought about how much she missed the band before making the decision to tour again, saying of Lawler and the two Hogan brothers that "they're a big part of my heart and soul".
+Following the statement, O'Riordan reported that she thought about how much she missed the band before making the decision to tour again, saying of Lawler and the two Hogan brothers that "they're a big part of my heart and soul".
 In October 2009, O'Riordan attended, along with actresses Tessa Thompson and Emma Bates, an event at The Westwood Theatre in Ontario, after a screening of South Dakota: A Woman's Right to Choose, a film about teenage pregnancy and abortion.
-O'Riordan moderated a discussion with high school pupils, she remained neutral and allowed the girls to formulate their own opinions.
+O'Riordan moderated a discussion with high school pupils; she remained neutral and allowed the girls to formulate their own opinions.
 O'Riordan and the Cranberries allowed their songs "Dreams", "Empty" along with "Apple Of My Eye" and "Stupid", to feature in the film released in the US in October 2013.

 The Cranberries reformed and the tour began in North America in mid-November, followed by South America in mid-January 2010 and Europe in March 2010.
-The band played songs from O'Riordan's solo albums, many of the Cranberries' classics, as well as new songs.
-In 2010, O'Riordan told Billboard magazine that playing with Fergal Lawler, Noel and Mike Hogan worked better dynamically with her voice.
-By 2010, however, O'Riordan suffered from vocal cord nodules which caused her doctor to prescribe six weeks of inability to perform.
+The band played songs from O'Riordan's solo albums, many of The Cranberries' classics, as well as new songs.
+In 2010, O'Riordan told Billboard magazine that playing with Fergal Lawler, Noel, and Mike Hogan worked better dynamically with her voice.
+By 2010, O'Riordan suffered from vocal cord nodules which caused her doctor to prescribe six weeks of inability to perform.
 Consequently, concert dates were cancelled and postponed, but the recurring problem persisted until 2012.